arkency/posts/posts/2023-08-31-the-most-underused-pattern-in-ruby.md

 end
 ```

-What is important, both of the migrators used `VerifyAdapter` class mentioned in 1st point.
+What is important, both of the migrators used `VerifyAdapter` class (and two other migrators too).

-### `TemplateDirectory` class also suffered from primitive obsession and it was used by both of the migrators too.
+`TemplateDirectory` class also suffered from primitive obsession and it was used by both of the migrators too.

 ```ruby
 # frozen_string_literal: true